ibi-group/otp-middleware/README.md

 ##### BUGSNAG_ORGANIZATION
 A bugsnag organization contains all projects which errors/events will be reported on.
 The organization ID is the starting point for most Bugsnag API requests.
-The organization ID can be obtained by opening the Chrome Devtools Network tab, then opening the Bugsnag dashboard (https://app.bugsnag.com).
+The organization ID can be obtained by by opening the Network tab in your browser's developer tools, then navigating to the Bugsnag dashboard (https://app.bugsnag.com).
 Filter the network requests with `https://api.bugsnag.com/organizations` and you'll see and a handful of requests that use the organization ID (it will be a UUID value) in the request path.

 ##### BUGSNAG_PROJECT_NOTIFIER_API_KEY
 A Bugsnag project identifier key is unique to a Bugsnag project and allows errors to be saved against it.
 This key can